aflin/rampart/docs/source/sql-set.rst

         intervening word does index-match multiply; the :math:`N` value can simply be increased in the query to return these.

-    The default is 0xf in version 7.06.1525203000 20180501 and later, when support for 0x8 was also added.
-In version 5.01.1153865548 20060725 up to then, the default was 0x7.
-The setting was added in version 4.04.1075255999 20040127 with a default of 0.

-wildoneword
+    The default is 0xf.

+wildOneWord
 """""""""""
     Whether wildcard expressions in Metamorph queries span a single word only, i.e. for multi-substring wildcards.
 If 0 (false), the query “``st*ion``” matches “``stallion``” as well as “stuff an onion”.
-If 1 (true), then “``st*ion``” only matches “``stallion``”, and linear-dictionary index searches are possible (if enabled), because there are no multi-word matches to (erroneously) miss. **Note:** prior to version 5.01.1208472000 20080417, this setting did not apply to linear searches; linear or post-process searches may have experienced different behavior.
-The default is 1 in version 6 and later, 0 in version 5 and earlier.
-Added in version 4.03.1058230349 20030714.
+If 1 (true), then “``st*ion``” only matches “``stallion``”, and linear-dictionary index searches are possible (if enabled), because there are no multi-word matches to (erroneously) miss.

-wildsufmatch
+    The default is 1 (true).

+wildSufMatch
 """"""""""""
     Whether wildcard expressions in Metamorph queries suffix-match their trailing substrings to the end of words.
 If 0 (false), the query “``*so``” matches “``also``” as well as “``absolute``”.
 If 1 (true), then “``*so``” only matches “``also``”.
-Affects what terms are matched during linear-dictionary index searches. **Note:** prior to version 5.01.1208472000 20080417, this setting did not apply to linear searches; linear or post-process searches may have experienced different behavior.
-The default is 1 in version 6 and later, 0 in version 5 and earlier.
-Added in version 4.03.1058230349 20030714.

-wildsingle
+Affects what terms are matched during linear-dictionary index searches.

+    The default is 1 (true)

+wildSingle
 """"""""""
-    An alias for setting ``wildoneword`` and ``wildsufmatch`` together, which is usually desired.
-Added in version 4.03.1058230349 20030714.
+    An alias for setting `wildOneWord`_ and `wildSufMatch`_ together, which is usually desired.

-allineardict
+alLinearDict
 """"""""""""
     Whether to allow linear-dictionary Metamorph index searches.
     Normally a Metamorph query term is either binary-index searchable